NunoSempere/asana-for-linux/README.md

 **What is the status of this repository?**

 This repository is provided as is.
 I don't make any guarantees of merchantability.
 I consider it pretty much feature complete.

+**Why did you do this?**

+Because I was bored and I find programming projects relaxing.

 ## To do